-If you conduct or propose to conduct an aerial application operation, under Part 137 of the Civil Aviation Safety Regulations 1998 (CASR), in an aeroplane in Australia, you will need to hold an air operator’s certificate (AOC).
+If you conduct or propose to conduct an aerial application operation in an aeroplane in Australia, you must hold an air operator’s certificate (AOC).
+We grant these certificates under Part 137 of the Civil Aviation Safety Regulations 1998 (CASR).

 Part 137 prescribes the rules that relate to:

 - flying and operating aeroplanes in aerial application operations under that Part

 - the maintenance of equipment used in aerial application operations under that Part.